csgo-league/csgo-league-web/README.md

 ```
 Fill out all of the fields with your information like MySQL, Servers, RCON, and Unique API Key.
 You can generate your API Key with the link provided in the `env.php` file.

-Once finished Mirgrate your DB with `./vendor/bin/phpmig migrate`
+Once finished Migrate your DB with `./vendor/bin/phpmig migrate`

 ### Server
 1. Point the `league` CNAME at your dedicated server.